 The Large Magellanic cloud lies an an approximate distance of 163,000 light years, or just under 50 kiloparsecs from Earth.
 Covering several degrees of the sky, the Large Magellanic Cloud is quite large in size, as its name indicates, and easy to find without binoculars for observers in the southern hemisphere.

+It is the fourth largest galaxy in the Local Group, after Andromeda Galaxy, the Milky Way, and Triangulum Galaxy.
+The LMC is also one of very few galaxies that are visible to the naked eye.
 The galaxy appears as a faint cloud more than 20 times the width of the full Moon.
 The visible part of the Large Magellanic Cloud is about 17,000 light years across.

 Along with the Small Magellanic Cloud (SMC), the LMC appears like a piece of the Milky Way that has broken off, when in fact both Magellanic Clouds are separate small galaxies.